 If you've run up significant debt on multiple credit cards, consider hiring a legal service to track down documentation on your behalf, so you can dispute all the errors efficiently and completely.

-You'll have to wait about a month to see the effect on your credit score, but you'll be surprised to see how quickly it goes up just from fixing the errors.
+You'll have to wait around a month to see the effect on your credit score, but you'll be surprised to see how quickly it goes up just from fixing the errors.
 Seeing progress at this stage can be a huge inspiration to keep up the effort to improve your credit score.

-3. Get a secured credit card
+4. Get a secured credit card

 A secured card works like this: You make a deposit (let's say $500), and the bank holds that money as collateral.
 Your new card then has a limit of $500.
 You use this card like a regular credit card for a few months, making sure to pay off the card in full every month.

 In effect, you're rebuilding your credit score by proving to the bank that you repay your debts.
-After a few months, as your score improves, you can see if you qualify for a regular, unsecured credit card.
+After a few months, as your score improves, you can see if you qualify for a regular unsecured credit card.
 The bank gives back the $500 collateral when you switch to the unsecured card.

-4. Negotiate a partial repayment
+5. Negotiate a partial repayment

 Then, sit down with your up-to-date credit report and start calling companies with delinquent or collection items in your file.